platformsh/platformsh-docs/cookbook/drupal.rst

 	projects[platform][version] = 1.3
 	projects[platform][subdir] = contrib

 If you are building with Drush Make, the proper place for your file is ``shared/settings.local.php``.
-The `platform CLI tool <https://github.com/platformsh/platformsh-cli>`_ will have created this file for you when you ran the platform get command.
+The `Platform.sh CLI <https://github.com/platformsh/platformsh-cli>`_ will have created this file for you when you ran the platform get command.

 .. note::
 	If there is no shared/settings.local.php file, create one following the `example found here <https://github.com/platformsh/platformsh-cli/blob/master/resources/drupal/settings.local.php>`_, and re-run platform build.)